 Although the timeless charm of Parisian boulevards and Venetian canals are well-established, these two cities are far from the only options for love birds seeking a romantic weekend away.
-Our selection of alternative European cities promises to satisfy any hopeless romantic seeking a Valentine’s escape away from the crowds.
+Our selection of alternative European cities promises to satisfy any hopeless romantic seeking an escape away from the crowds.

 Cambridge is full of storybook scenes.
 From the ornate spires that rise above the River Cam, to the university scholars rattling down cobbled backstreets on rusty old bikes, there are few cities in England with the same potential for romance.